Mohmand District: Demographics

-At the time of the 2017 census the district had a population of 474,345, of which 241,549 were males and 232,755 females.
-The entire population was rural.
-The literacy rate was 30.39% - the male literacy rate was 47.68% while the female literacy rate was 12.82%.
-381 people in the district were from religious minorities.
-Pashto was the predominant language, spoken by 98.83% of the population.
+As of the 2023 census, Mohmand district has 63,973 households and a population of 553,933.
+The district has a sex ratio of 103.24 males to 100 females and a literacy rate of 31.28%: 46.85% for males and 15.10% for females.
+191,753 (34.62% of the surveyed population) are under 10 years of age.
+The entire population lives in rural areas.
+1,592 (0.29%) people in the district were from religious minorities, mainly Christians.
+Pashto was the predominant language, spoken by 99.80% of the population.

 War on Terror

 Despite its attraction for tourists, Mohmand District has been an area of conflict between Pakistan Army and some militant groups.

 On September 16, 2011, security forces cleared ninety percent of Mohmand District from the militants, normal life was restored and development activities were launched.
-The Pakistan Army maintains an 8,200-man presence in Mohmand District following military operations to clear the region of militants.

-In 2012, the Pakistani Army declared full control of Mohmand District and de-notified it as a conflict zone.
+In 2012, the Pakistani Army declared full control of Mohmand District and de-notified it as a conflict zone and transferred its control to the Frontier Corps.
+However, terrorists continue to pose a threat to the peace by launching scattered terrorist attacks across from the Pakistan–Afghanistan border.